harleydutton/tabula-rasa/tabula-rasa/Sections/Storyteller/Giving out Experience.md

 probably no more than 5 per night

 Character points are given by the storyteller at character creation and usually also session by session.
 Character points are typically awarded for heroics, good roleplaying, and completing quests.
-The storyteller should keep a running total on the setting document of how many CP have been given out to the group.
+The storyteller should keep a running total on the world document of how many CP have been given out to the group.